E02E02/Android_Mode7/README.md

 # Android_Mode7
-This Android app is dedicated to visually show graphical background transformation corresponding to Mode7.
+This Android application is dedicated to visually show background transformation mode also known as Mode7 in video games.